 Reebok Women's Legacylifter – Highest Heel For Women

 In addition to their unique color schemes, the Reebok Legacylifters present an exceptional amount of comfort without messing up the performance.
+This should be your go-to choice if you're looking for a women's powerlifting shoe with a high heel.

 Just like the previous two, the Legacylifters are equipped with TPU soles with an effective heel height of 0.86”.
 Despite being a bit on the heavy side, they won’t weigh you down as long as you don’t use them outside of powerlifting.